nine7nine/n7n-AGS-Shell/README.md

 Note: I maintain a fork of Hyprspace that has patchwork to integrate Hyprspace into my Shell.
 You should be able to use hyprpm to install/use it.
 Instructions of installation (via hyprpm or manual compilation) are listed in it's README.md.

+Additionally, it's important to note that Hyprland sometimes introduces bugs or breaks plugins along the way.
+I try to mitigate this stuff (and submit PRs when applicable).
+Much of that is out of my control.
+In the case where upstream breaks something: I simply rollback to a working commmit and rebuild Hyprland, then wait for the dust to settle before rebuilding again.

+Likewise, I do pickup changes from Aylur's dotfiles (where applicable).
+But I also won't pick up everything (feature-wise), as there is plenty of stuff I simply do not use in my Shell, including all of the nix stuff + a number of widgets/features.

 #### Font: